chadtripod/documentation/Armory-Spinnaker-Quickstart-1.md

 ```code
 aws sts get-caller-identity
 ```
-Output shoult look like this:
+Output should look like this:
 ```code
     ubuntu:~$ **aws sts get-caller-identity**
 {